jonfpersson/config/README.md

 Configuration for opening tmux correctly and some light theme settings.

 ## Set-up
-If you want to know how to set this up, I recommend you to check of my blag at https://jonfpersson.github.io/Code-Crust
+If you want to know how to set this up, I recommend you to check of my blog at https://jonfpersson.github.io/Code-Crust